guumaster/hostctl/docs/content/docs/guides/backup_restore.md

 ---
-title: Backup & Restore
+title: Backup/Restore hosts file
 weight: 80
 ---

-## Backup your hosts file
+### Backup your hosts file

 You can save a copy of your hosts file with this command: